 Helmuth von Pannwitz, a German general who was placed in command of the Cossacks who defected over to the Germans to fight the Soviet Union.
 Due to the respect and understanding he always showed for his troops and his tendency to attend Russian Orthodox services with them, Pannwitz was very popular among his Cossack volunteers.
 The Cossacks even voted him as their ataman, or supreme commander.
-When Pannwitz surrendered to the British and his troops were turned over to the Soviets, he chose to go with them.
-Even when told that as a German he was not subject to repatriation, Pannwitz insisted on sharing the fate of his men and voluntarily surrendered to the Soviets who duly executed him.
+When Pannwitz surrendered and his troops were turned over to the Soviets, he chose to go with them, even when told that as a German he was not subject to repatriation and would be duly executed.
 The only thing preventing the whole thing from being a Crowning Moment of Heartwarming is the fact that the Cossack regiments under Pannwitz's command committed a number of atrocities against the civilian population, including several mass rapes, and routine summary executions.
 And, of course, continuing the Cossack tradition of Jewish pogroms.

 Catherine the Great.
-Born a German Lutheran who converted to the Russian Orthodox Church after becoming the wife of a Russian Tsar.
-Once she seized the throne, she fully embraced her adopted nation expanding the size, influence, and progress of Russia.
+Born a German Lutheran, she converted to the Eastern Orthodox Church in order to marry the Russian crown prince.
+Once she seized the throne from her husband, she fully embraced her adopted nation, expanding the size, influence, and progress of Russia.

 J. Hudson Taylor, a British missionary in China, wore Chinese clothing, wore his hair in the Manchu queue, and spoke Chinese to be able to be better accepted by the Chinese public.